-Good news if you are both a pet owner and renting in Victoria.
+Good news if you are both a pet owner and a renter in Victoria.

 The Victorian Government is undertaking a review of the Residential Tenancies Act to provide tenants with more security and increased rights and freedoms.

-And this legislation will have a particular section dedicated to increasing the rights of renting pet owners.
+And this legislation will have a particular section dedicated to increasing the rights of pet owners.

-If the changes being discussed are implemented, tenants will be able to rent a property with pets, if they acquire written consent from their landlord.
+If the changes being discussed are implemented, tenants will be able to rent a property with pets, by acquiring written consent from their landlord.

-Pets can only be denied, with the exception of assistance dogs, if there is reasonable ground to refute them on.
+Pets can only be rejected, with the exception of assistance dogs, if there is reasonable ground or reason not to allow them to reside on the property.

 Announced on the 8th October 2017, the reforms will be introduced and discussed in Parliament this year, with changes aimed to be implemented in 2019.